-Signing up to Dymphna’s Quantum program, the Richards went to ‘Car University’, listening to Dymphna’s audio lectures in the car on the way to work and pouring themselves into the course materials.
+Signing up to Dymphna’s Quantum program, they went to ‘Car University’, listening to Dymphna’s audio lectures in the car on the way to work and pouring themselves into the course materials.
 On Dymphna’s advice, they also studied with Billionaire Developer Bob Andersen and Options Expert Mark Rolton.

-Sorting out their existing investments, the Richards became the money partners in a development joint venture.
-Watching over the shoulder of their knowledge partner, the Richards saw that property development could give them the freedom and security they needed.
+Sorting out their existing investments, David and Zoe became the money partners in a development joint venture.
+Watching over the shoulder of their knowledge partner, they saw that property development could give them the freedom and security they needed.

 In less than 18 months, they have increased their equity position by over $1M, with plans in place to deliver a further $2.8M over the coming two years.
 Their portfolio is also paying out $32K passive income a year.